 Off on holiday?
 Follow our tips to avoid a big mobile roaming bill

-For some people it’s been a while since they had the opportunity to head overseas, and in that time there have been some changes to mobile roaming charges by many of the UK’s mobile phone firms.
+Over the past few years there have been some changes to mobile roaming charges by many of the UK’s mobile phone firms.
 So, it’s important to be aware of how you might be charged for using your mobile abroad – especially as those charges are likely to be different since the last time you travelled.

 Nobody wants to receive a larger-than-expected mobile bill when they get back from holiday.
 For information on the changes brought in by the major mobile providers, see our guide to what they’re currently offering.

 But it’s also worth considering the steps you can take yourself to reduce the risk of facing a big bill for mobile roaming.
 Here are a few simple tips to take before and during your trip.

 Check charges before you travel and set a mobile bill limit

 Always check with your provider before you travel, to see if roaming charges will apply in the destination you’re heading to.
 Check how much they cost and any usage limits you need to be aware of – and ask your provider if you have the option to apply a spending cap to your roaming data, or set a mobile bill limit for the duration of your trip.

 If you do need to use your mobile on the move when abroad, check if your provider has any offers to help you reduce your roaming charges.
 This could be, for example, a daily or weekly charge that allows you to use your usual home allowance or the option to buy roaming add-ons for a set number of calls, texts, or data.